 Description (ENG/JAP):

-The screenshots of the unused 3D models were taken from Ace Attorney Trilogy (3DS), while textures were extracted from the DS version.
-The 3DS re-release uses 3D models and textures taken directly from the DS version.
-And while the 3D models faired fine, due to the image format used by the Trilogy re-release, the textures became ridden with horrible compression artifacts.
-This is why the textures below are from the DS version.
+The screenshots of the unused 3D models were taken from the 3DS version of Ace Attorney Trilogy, while the textures were extracted from the DS version.
+The 3DS re-release uses the same 3D models and textures as the DS version.
+While the 3D models fared well, the Trilogy re-release's image format caused the textures to become riddled with compression artifacts.
+For this reason, the textures below are from the DS version.

-Note: for some reason the DS version contains two instances of the muffler texture.
+Note: For some reason the DS version contains two instances of the muffler texture.

-Commentary: It seems the "SL-9 Incident Files" evidence had its own 3D model.
-In the final version the player can only read the summary of the SL-9 incident.
-It must be noted that the overall look of the 3D model varies from the evidence icon used in the final game:
+Commentary: It seems the SL-9 Incident Files evidence had its own 3D model.
+In the final version, players can only read a summary of the incident.
+It should be noted that the 3D model's overall appearance differs from the evidence icon used in the final game/

 Questions appear on the bottom screen when you talk to characters during investigations.